sreerammarimuthu/ml-algorithms-from-scratch/README.md

 This repository offers three classic machine-learning implementations in pure Python/NumPy, no black-box libraries.
 Including Logistic Regression (SGD), Linear Regression (gradient descent), and ID3 Decision Tree implemented from scratch to break down core concepts through interactive, hands-on exploration.
 So we can see exactly how each algorithm learns from data.
 Transparent, framework-free implementations of essential ML models.

-## Stochastic-GD Logistic Regression
-Implements logistic regression training with stochastic gradient descent.
-You can adjust batch size and learning rate to observe their impact on convergence speed and the shape of the decision boundary.

 ## Vectorized Linear Regression
 Uses NumPy vector operations to perform gradient-descent linear regression.
 Compare its execution time and clarity against a basic loop-based approach.
 Loss plots from the experiments are attached below: